Tynker-Computer-Vision/TNK-M9-PRO-C69-SAS-BP/SA3/tutorial.md

 * Open file main.py.

-* Create a variable currentFingerUp and set empty string to it.
+* Create a variable currentFingerUp and set an empty string to it.

     `currentFingerUp = ""`